fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 ```

 Note that this is only necessary for session scope resources shared by unittest
 and pytest.
-As discussed earlier in Marking Test Functions, on page 31, you
+As discussed earlier in Marking Test Functions, you
 can also use pytest markers on unittest tests, such as @pytest.mark.skip() and
 @pytest.mark.xfail(), and user markers like @pytest.mark.foo().